CLG2025/CPTG/README.md

 CPTG weak-lensing work currently uses compressed S8 comparisons against representative weak-lensing and CMB anchors.
 These tests are diagnostic: they show whether the CPTG growth/lensing branch lies within representative observational bands, but they are not a substitute for a full shear-correlation likelihood or survey-level weak-lensing pipeline.

-### DESI DR1 Compressed ShapeFit
+### DESI DR1 Compressed ShapeFit and BAO Quarter-Ruler

-CPTG large-scale-structure work includes a DESI DR1 compressed ShapeFit coordinate-level dry run using official DESI likelihood containers.
-This is a compressed-coordinate pass.
-It should not be confused with full raw DESI power-spectrum validation, full nuisance-parameter refitting, or a complete survey-likelihood replacement.
+CPTG large-scale-structure work separates DESI comparisons into layers.
+The current compressed ShapeFit coordinate comparison uses official DESI DR1 HDF5 likelihood containers and is a compressed-coordinate pass.
+The BAO quarter-ruler is a strong coordinate-wrapper diagnostic using the CPTG transport relation `G_T^(-1/4)`, but it is not presented as a raw official non-unity-`q` runtime likelihood response.

+The full-shape AP/growth work remains an exploratory spectrum-shell diagnostic.
+It is not a raw DESI full-shape validation claim and should not be described as one.
+A full raw DESI validation requires nuisance-preserving AP, RSD, tracer-window, covariance, nuisance, counterterm, and stochastic machinery to be wired consistently through the official likelihood path.

 ### Hubble-Tension Bridge